margni/note/README.md

 ### Technical

-Does not use Flux style pattern but does use Context for simplicity's sake.
-This approach may not be appropriate in a real-world application.
+Generally trying to keep things as simple as possible.
+Intentionally not Flux based, this approach may not be suitable for a real-world application.

 ## ToDo